pfmack/100DaysOfCode/README.md

 Day 11 - of #100DaysOfCode I finished the To Do List app.
 I plan to revisit and design a more user friendly UI.

 Day 12 - of #100DaysOfCode I've focused on my new design for my portfolio built in Bootstrap 4 coding it from a Photoshop design comp I created.

+Day 13 - of #100DaysOfCode I got my new portfolio up and live.
+I need to work on some of the media queries.
 I included a jQuery transition on my navigation bar and some CSS3 animations.